A Nonparametric Framework for Online Stochastic Matching with Correlated Arrivals

 \section{Introduction}

-In the online matching problem, queries of one of $m$ types arrive over a finite time horizon and must be irrevocably served by up to one of $n$ capacity-constrained resources.
-A known reward of $r_{i,j}$ (possibly $r_{i,j}=0$) is collected each time a query of any type $j=1,\ldots,m$ is served by any resource $i=1,\ldots,n$.
+In online platforms and supply chain operations, the allocation of scarce resources to customers in real-time is often represented by an online matching problem.
+In this setting, customer queries, which can be of $m$ distinct types, arrive over a finite time horizon and must be irrevocably served with up to one of $n$ inventory-constrained resources.
+A known reward of $r_{i,j}\ge0$ is collected each time a query of any type $j=1,\ldots,m$ is served by any resource $i=1,\ldots,n$.
+Rewards can be arbitrary, with $r_{i,j}=0$ indicating imcompatibility between $i$ and $j$.
 The objective is to maximize the total reward collected over the time horizon.

-The expansive area of online \textit{stochastic} matching has focused on algorithm design under a model of serial independence, where there is a fixed-length sequence of queries $t=1,\ldots,T$ and their types are drawn independently over time.
-A major shortcoming of such a model, however, is that it imposes the total number of queries of any type $j$, which we call the \textit{demand} $D_j$ for type $j$, to have a variance that is at most\footnote{This is because $D_j$ is the sum of $T$ independent Bernoulli random variables, and consequently $\var(D_j)\le\bE[D_j]$.
-We note there is also a continuous-time arrival model where the demands $D_j$ end up having Poisson distributions, which also have variance no greater than mean.} its mean, i.e.
+To inform these sequential decisions, decision-makers often rely on prior information about future demand.
+Intensive research on online \textit{stochastic} matching has focused on designing matching algorithms under distributional assumptions regarding the sequence of arriving queries.
+The standard modeling framework assumes {\em serial independence} (SI) over a fixed horizon: each query type $j$ at time $t= 1,\ldots, T$ is drawn from a known distribution $(p_{t,j})_{j\in [m]}$, independent of the history.
+This process naturally arises as a discrete-time approximation of independent Poisson processes with continuous-time arrival rates; the latter \textit{Poisson model} is also common and typically assumes a constant arrival rate $\lambda_j$ for each type $j$ over time.\footnote{If the continuous-time horizon is $[0,T]$, then the discrete-time approximation of the Poisson processes is obtained by setting $p_{t,j} =\lambda_j $ for all $t\in [T]$ and $j\in [m]$.} We refer to these models collectively as \textit{SI models}, as they impose the restrictive SI assumption, which we propose to reexamine in this work.

-In turn, inequality~\eqref{eqn:sqrt} implies that ``fluid'' policies, which make decisions using an LP that replaces each $D_j$ with its expectation, will perform well when all expected demands $\bE[D_j]$ are large.
+Consider first a critical implication of the serial independence assumption.
+From the decision-maker's perspective, the total number of queries of any type $j\in [m]$, which we call the \textit{demand} $D_j$ for type $j$, necessarily has its variance upper-bounded by its mean, i.e., $\var(D_j) \le\bE[D_j]$ for all $j \in [m]$.
+This is because $D_j$ is the sum of $T$ independent Bernoulli outcomes.
+In the continuous-time version, where the demands follow Poisson distributions, the variance is exactly equal to the mean.